You are here

 Exploring our seminaries

-Applicants are encouraged to begin exploring the eight ELCA seminaries as early as possible.
+Applicants are encouraged to begin exploring the seven ELCA seminaries as early as possible.
 The admissions process takes place at the same time as the Entrance process.
 ELCA students must receive a positive Entrance decision prior to being fully admitted to ELCA seminaries.
 If you are interested in attending a different ATS accredited seminary, please be in contact with Pastor Leslie Welton, Assistant to the Bishop for Faith Formation and Cadidacy, at the earliest possible date.

 Pacific Lutheran Theological Seminary is located in Berkeley, California, and is the seminary related to and supported by the Rocky Mountain Synod.